Complete Guide to End-to-End (E2E) Testing with Cypress: Enhance the Quality of Your Web Applications

 cy.get(Input[placeholder='Username']).type('example@kranio.cl')

-For more information on the usability of “get”, see https://docs.cypress.io/api/commands/get
+For more information about the usability of "get", check https://docs.cypress.io/api/commands/get

 Part 2: